 The Government will purchase containers that the Contracting Officer has determined, on a container by container basis, to be lost, destroyed or impractical to return after the container has been delivered to the Government.
-The Contracting Officer will notify the Contractor in writing of any determination that a particular container is lost, destroyed or impracticable to return.
-The Contractor will submit an invoice to the Contracting Officer for any unpaid daily detention charges accruing from the end of free time to the date of written notification to the Contractor or CRM -populated empty pick up notice, plus the applicable purchase price in 9.F.4.
+The Contracting Officer will notify the Contractor via an Intent to Purchase Date (IP) being entered for the container in PAT.
+The Contractor will submit an invoice to the Contracting Officer for any unpaid daily detention charges accruing from the end of free time to the date of written notification to the Contractor, plus the applicable purchase price in paragraph 9.F.4.